Government of South Dakota: Politics

 South Dakota politics are generally dominated by the Republican Party, and the state has not supported a Democratic presidential candidate since 1964—especially notable when one considers that George McGovern, the Democratic nominee in 1972, was from South Dakota.
 Since statehood, it has only voted Democratic four times, in 1896, 1932, 1936, and 1964, as well as for the Progressive candidate in 1912.

 There are only five reliably Democratic counties in the state—most of them with primarily Native American populations.
 Republicans have won the last 13 gubernatorial elections and have controlled the legislature, with one brief interruption, for over thirty years.
 Democrats, however, have been successful in winning election to Congress from South Dakota, including former Senators Tom Daschle, who served as Majority Leader, James Abourezk, George McGovern, and Tim Johnson; and former Representative Stephanie Herseth Sandlin.

 While President Bush received a lower vote percentage in 2004 than he did in 2000, he still received a very strong 60% of the popular vote.
 Part of the deviation had to do with record turnout driven by the intense Senate campaigns that year.
 As of 2016, Republicans hold a 15% voter registration advantage over Democrats and hold large majorities in both the state House of Representatives and Senate.
 Additionally, all but one of the statewide elected officers are Republicans.

 In the more than a quarter century between 1979 and 2005, two politicians, one a Republican and one a Democrat, dominated South Dakota politics.
-Republican Governor Bill Janklow served four terms as governor from 1979-1987 and then from 1995 to 2003 followed by a brief partial term as a United States Representative from 2003-2004.
+Republican Governor Bill Janklow served four terms as governor from 1979 to 1987 and then from 1995 to 2003 followed by a brief partial term as a United States Representative from 2003 to 2004.
 Janklow's career was ended by a motor vehicle manslaughter conviction causing his resignation from Congress.
-Democrat Tom Daschle was also a dominant figure in South Dakota politics, serving in Congress, 1979-2005.
+Democrat Tom Daschle was also a dominant figure in South Dakota politics, serving in Congress, 1979–2005.
 He first served eight years in the United States House of Representatives and then eighteen years in the United States Senate after his senate election in 1986.
 Over a period of ten years, he served both as minority leader and majority leader in the Senate.
 In 2004, he lost his Senate seat to a Republican, former United States Representative John Thune, who narrowly defeated Daschle by a 51%-49% margin.
 Daschle became the first Senate party leader in 52 years to lose re-election to his own Senate seat.

 South Dakota has a history of voting out powerful members of the Senate who seek fourth terms.
-Former Commerce Committee Chairman Larry Pressler lost to Congressman Tim Johnson in 1996, and 1972 Democratic Presidential nominee George McGovern was defeated by Congressman James Abdnor in 1980.
+Former Commerce Committee Chairman Larry Pressler lost to Congressman Tim Johnson in 1996, and 1972 Democratic presidential nominee George McGovern was defeated by Congressman James Abdnor in 1980.
 Abdnor was, in turn, defeated by Daschle in 1986.